RULE 2.2. TERMINATION OF PARENTAL RIGHTS - EXPEDITED APPEALS

 (a) Filing Notice of Expedited Appeal.
 An appeal from an order terminating parental

-rights must be taken by filing a notice of expedited appeal with the supreme court clerk
+rights must be taken by filing a notice of expedited appeal with the clerk of the supreme

 (b) Content of Notice of Appeal.
 The notice of appeal must: